Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 The law also set higher standards for private insurers to follow, including:

-• No Coverage Caps: Before the ACA, insurers could stop paying for health care after a policyholder reached a lifetime cap on expenses.
+• No Coverage Caps: Before the ACA, insurers could stop covering health care once a policyholder reached a lifetime expense cap.

 • No Pre-Existing Conditions: The law stopped insurers from denying coverage because a patient has a pre-existing health condition.